augustin-laurent/TuxHueDo/README.md

 ## Project status

-Huenicorn 1.0.8 is available.
+Huenicorn 1.0.9 is available.

 ### This revision brings:
-* Small fix
-  * For subsample size candidates and their default selection
-* Global refactor
+* Fix attempt for Wayland segfault
+  * A first step has been made to address this crash.
+It still not working for every distro but it's the best that could be done so far
-  * Enhance serialization/deserialization for internal data
+  * Disabling warning for Crow inclusion
-  * Enhance logger flexibility
-  * Rework project file structure to anticipate cross-platform portage
-  * Adding a dummy grabber (providing rainbow shift) for the case no real grabber could be started
-* Integrate logo as asset for ReadMe and Web UI favicon

 ## Getting Started